TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

     Today we look at 5 constant lists that you can use today to replace that `int` or `string` and give it a context.

-tweet: "New Post on the 🐘 blog: 5 Constant Lists That Give Context to your Integers and Strings        #nettefw #symfony #php"
 tweet_image: /assets/images/posts/2022/kernel_events_usage.png
 ---